Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Discussion

 \section{Discussion}

-The statistical relationship between grain size and size and rotation period can be used to infer regolith processes.
 The best-fit multi-variate model, {\it M-4}, indicates that a break-point value near $\sim10~\km$ occurs in the relationship between asteroid diameter and regolith grain size.
 The slope fit to objects smaller than this size shows a strong inverse relationship between asteroid diameter and regolith grain size.
 On average, the regolith grain size of 10~km bodies is 0.6~mm, with {\it M-4} predicting a grain size of 25~mm for 2~km objects---an increase in $d_{g\phi}$ of nearly a factor of fifty, which translates to a power slope of $\sim 6$.
 The {\it M-4} slope fit for for asteroids larger than $10~\km$ is statistically indistinguishable from zero, which suggests no dependence of regolith grain size on asteroid diameter.
-Interestingly, there appears to be an inverse relationship between the upper limit grain size and asteroid diameter among objects larger than $/sim$80 km.
-This potential trend could indicate a different process or an additional, unaccounted for factor that influences regolith development on 100-km-scale asteroids, which are through to be primordial bodies.
+Interestingly, there appears to be an inverse relationship between the upper limit grain size and asteroid diameter among objects larger than $\sim 80 \km$.
+This may indicate a different process or an additional factor that is unaccounted for in our model that influences regolith development on 100-km-scale asteroids, which are through to be primordial bodies.

-The preferred multi-linear model predicts that objects with $P_{rot} \approx 5\hours$ have the smallest grain sizes.
+The preferred multi-linear model predicts that objects with $P_{rot} \approx 5\hours$, on average, have the smallest grain sizes when comparing across all rotation periods.
 As the rotation period increases, the model predicts that the grain size increases.
 Objects rotating faster than $\sim5\hours$ show a steep increase in grain size with decreasing rotation period.
-Interestingly, the model predicts that objects with $2.2\hours$ and $300\hours$ rotation periods should both have $d_g \sim~8\mm$.
-Both of these trends are statistically significant and may indicate one or more rotation period-dependent processes that act on asteroids.
-We discuss this point further in \autoref{subsec:fatigue}.
+It is interesting to note that the model predicts that objects with $2.2\hours$ and $300\hours$ rotation periods should both have $d_g \sim~8\mm$.
+These grain size trends with rotation period could indicate at least one regolith evolution processes that depend on the spin rates of asteroids.
+We explore such processes in \autoref{subsec:fatigue} and \autoref{subsec:retentionloss}.
+Alternatively, the inverse trend at lower rotation periods could be a result of thermal skin depths that are comparable to the particle sizes, which we have shown this not to be the case in \autoref{subsec:skindepth}.